Cookies | American Society of Baking

 Origin and varieties

 The cookie’s name is derived from the Dutch word koekje, meaning “little cake.”
 The earliest cookie dates as far back as 7th century A.D. in Persia, where sugar was first cultivated.
 In England and the British colonies, cookies are also called biscuits.
-Germans call them Keks, or Plätzchen, and Spaniards call them galletas.
+Germans call them keks, or plätzchen, and Spaniards call them galletas.
 In Italy, there are several forms of cookies, including amaretti and biscotti.
 The most popular cookie flavor in America is chocolate chip.

 Related Links: